julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 Superalgos is on open Community of people pursuing a common goal.
 The Community is thrilled to have more people joining the cause and is happy to answer questions and help new users get started with Superalgos.
 It is kindly suggested to read these FAQs, the troubleshooting section in the documentation, and to closely follow the instructions on the getting started guide.
 That said, please feel free to ask questions in the <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community Telegram</a>.

-Superalgos is not commercial software, therefore, there is no such thing as a customer, or customer support for that matter.
+Superalgos is not commercial software, therefore, there is no such thing as a customer or customer support for that matter.

 ### May I ask for features I may be missing?